Healthy Gluten-Free Chocolate Chip Cookies (Oat Flour, Nut-Free)

 • Preheat oven to 180°C (350°F).
 Line a baking tray with parchment paper.

-• In a medium bowl, whisk together oat flour, rolled oats (if using), baking soda, and salt.
+• In a medium bowl, whisk together oat flour, baking soda, salt, and rolled oats (if using).

-• Add melted coconut oil, maple syrup, and vanilla extract.
+• Add melted coconut oil, maple syrup, and vanilla.
 Stir until a soft dough forms.

 • Fold in chocolate chips.

-• Bake for 10–12 minutes, or until edges are lightly golden.
+• Bake for 9–11 minutes, until edges are lightly golden.

-• Let cool on tray for 5 minutes before transferring to a rack.
+• Let cool on the tray for 5 minutes, then transfer to a rack to cool completely.

 Notes